saltstack-formulas/uwsgi-formula/README.rst

 .. note::

-    Archlinux uwsgi service isn't working because of the systemd changes Archlinux uses uwsgi@<application>.service
+    Archlinux uwsgi service isn't working because of the systemd changes.

+    Archlinux uses uwsgi@<application>.service
     Pull Requests on this are greatly appreciated.